Most Investors Run Blind

 Correct Numbers (32:1)

 It takes roughly 32 dials to reach 1 person at a correct, working number who will actually talk.
 Phone scoring with Trestle can cut this ratio dramatically by eliminating dead numbers before dialing.
+Watch your conversation rate here: real two-way conversations should run 15-20% of dials.
+Below 15% means a list or number quality problem, not an effort problem.

 Appointments (5:1)